KennyLoRI/pubMedNLP/README.md

    pip install -r requirements.txt
    ```
 6. **Download data and model files and place them into the right location:**
-   - Go to Link and download the chromaDB store as well as the llama2.cpp model files.
-This can take a couple of minutes
+   - Go to [this](https://drive.google.com/drive/folders/1-6FxGDDKGD-sMwT2Pax7VVMLzuZUH0DG) Google drive link and download the chromaDB store (folder called `chroma_store_abstracts`) as well as the llama2.cpp [model files](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF/blob/main/llama-2-7b-chat.Q5_K_M.gguf).
-   - Insert the chromaDB store at [your_folder]/kedronlp/[chroma_store] Remark: keep the title chroma_store
+   - Insert the chromaDB store at `[your_folder]/kedronlp/`
-   - Insert the model file into kedronlp/data/06_models and keep the name.
+   - Insert the model file into `kedronlp/data/06_models/` and keep the name.

 ## Usage
 ### Using the Q&A system